 The CEO Agreement provides for a possibility of transitioning the employee to a part-time position at any time, by the employee's discretion, without such transition being deemed in breach of the CEO Agreement.
 The CEO Agreement also provides for a possibility of transitioning the employee to a part-time position from and after July 1, 2022, and through June 30, 2023, by a supermajority vote by the Board, and from July 1, 2023, through the remainder of the employment period, by a simple majority vote by the Board; and such a transition will not constitute Good Reason, or an effective termination of the employee's position without Cause.
-In the event of the aforementioned transitions, the Board will proportionally adjust the salary and bonus payable to the employee pursuant to the CEO Agreement based on the new level of commitment from the Employee; provided that for the avoidance of doubt, and notwithstanding anything to the CEO Agreement, such adjusted bonus will be determined by the Board, and will be based upon the Company and the employee achieving certain performance goals to be established by the Board.
+In the event of the aforementioned transitions, the Board will proportionally adjust the salary and bonus payable to the employee pursuant to the CEO Agreement, such adjusted bonus will be determined by the Board, and will be based upon the Company and the employee achieving certain performance goals to be established by the Board.
 For the avoidance of doubt, the employee, as a member of the Board, may participate in discussion by the Board, but shall be excluded from participating in vote of the Board related to his transition.